The best watermelon cocktails to make at home this summer

 That’s why we asked Chris O’Neil, Bar Manager at London’s award-winning Temper, to incorporate watermelon into your favourite drinks.
 Have them mixed for a crowd at your next barbecue, or just make them for yourself to enjoy in an ice-cold paddling pool - the choice is yours.

-Just make sure you have ice - it’s going to be a hot one.
+Just make sure you have ice, and something from this best vodka guide, as it’s going to be a hot one.

 The Watermelon Martini